We pride ourselves on providing the best veterinary care and services for your pets.

 I have grown up loving animals all my life and now that I'm working in the industry I can say without a doubt that I cannot see myself doing anything else.
 I absolutely love everything about the job and feel very blessed.

-Renee joined our team in July 2010, as a trainee vet nurse and receptionist.
-She has a deep love for animals and prior to working for Anzac Avenue Veterinary Surgery, spent two years volunteering at the Peninsula Animal Aid.In her spare time, she loves spending time with her own pets.
+Renee is currently the longest serving Wellpets staff member, and joined our team in July 2010, as our receptionist.
+She has a deep love for animals and prior to working for Anzac Avenue Veterinary Surgery, (Yep, that’s what Wellpets used to be called!) spent two years volunteering at the Peninsula

 Michael joined the team in 2020 as a volunteer and will start his Vet Nursing study soon.